Get in touch with Susan

 She is recognized as a national expert on prevention, intervention, awareness, education, and training for school safety.
 Susan also consults extensively with Legislative Committees, Emergency Management planning teams, crisis response teams, schools and law enforcement throughout the U.S.

 Susan is a Terrorism Liaison Officer for Colorado.
 Her experience includes team leader for Hostage Crisis Negotiations, serving on the FBI Safe Streets task force, and training at Quantico at the FBI Academy, and was cross designated as a U.S. Customs agent.
 Susan is a graduate of the National School Safety Center and also has been certified as an Advanced Public Information Officer.
 Susan has worked in media coordination as a spokesperson and as an advisor behind the scenes in major events.
-She has worked on threat assessment to prevent work place violence and school violence.
+She has worked on threat assessment to prevent workplace violence and school violence.

-Susan has focused her career on continuing the development and expansion of school safety efforts along with the expansion of the Safe2Tell® program with a focus of preventing violence in schools and communities.
+Susan has focused her career on continuing the development and expansion of school safety efforts along with the expansion of the Safe2Tell® program with a focus on preventing violence in schools and communities.
 Susan has been innovative in developing strategies of prevention in the aftermath of trauma where a deliberate and strategic effort of prevention can save lives.

-Just prior to the tragedy at Columbine High School, Susan was asked to speak to state leaders about the successful prevention and reporting model she had developed for the Pikes Peak Region using Crime Stoppers, classroom education, and a prevention focused effort on precipitators to violence and suicide prevention.
+Just prior to the tragedy at Columbine High School, Susan was asked to speak to state leaders about the successful prevention and reporting model she had developed for the Pikes Peak Region using Crime Stoppers, classroom education, and a prevention-focused effort on precipitators to violence and suicide prevention.

 After the Columbine tragedy, Susan was appointed to the Colorado Attorney General’s Office to develop a statewide program to facilitate intelligence gathering and information sharing.
 The Columbine Commission recognized that the research showed that targeted acts of violence were often broadcast in advance.
 Susan developed Safe2Tell®, a Colorado prevention initiative that opens lines of communication providing methods of anonymous reporting answered by law enforcement with a board of directors.
 Safe2Tell® works in collaboration with young people, parents, law enforcement, government agencies, and community groups in which students are encouraged to report any threat to their own safety or the safety of others.
 The outcome results have proven the Safe2Tell® prevention initiative is a simple, yet profound solution to breaking the Code of Silence and promoting school and community safety.
-Susan was a contributing author with Dr. Del Elliott, Founding Director of the Center for the Study and Prevention of Violence, Dr. Dewey Cornell, and Dr. Herbert Scheithauer , “Columbine a Decade Later: The Prevention of Homicidal Violence in Schools: New Directions in Youth Development, Number 129.
+Susan was a contributing author with Dr. Del Elliott, Founding Director of the Center for the Study and Prevention of Violence, Dr. Dewey Cornell, and Dr. Herbert Scheithauer, “Columbine a Decade Later: The Prevention of Homicidal Violence in Schools: New Directions in Youth Development, Number 129.
 Wiley Publishing; Issue Editors’ Notes (Dewey G. Cornell, Herbert Scheithauer).

 Susan has conducted thousands of training sessions, seminars, and presentations – including the International Association of Chiefs of Police, the Federal Law Enforcement Training Center, Colorado District Attorney’s Council, the Colorado Association of School Board Executives, and Terrorism Liaison Officers.
 She developed a Train-the-Trainer program for School Resource Officers and Counselors that includes classroom-guided discussions about issues young people face today.
 Susan has worked with many agencies in the aftermath of major incidents with high profile repercussions to restore public trust including establishing anonymous reporting mechanisms for the Air Force Academy, Colorado University, and the Colorado Department of Corrections to assist in providing additional intelligence for specific investigations.